Illinois Shakespeare Festival to host 40th season celebration dinner, August 18

 Tickets for the benefit dinner are $100 per person, a major portion of which is a tax-deductible contribution to the Festival.
 The event will also include live jazz music.
 A cash bar will be available.

 The event is presented by the ISF Society Board of Directors and the Special Events Committee members Emmanuel Calmes and Tony Coletta (Co-Chairs), Anita Carney, Cheryl Hussain, Clyde Reynolds, and Elaine Shung.
 Sue Silvey is board president.
 Special arrangements with DoubleTree thanks to Dave Fedor, board vice president.

 Tickets are now available at IllinoisShakes.com.
 Seating is limited and participants are encouraged to order early.
-The deadline for purchasing tickets is August 10, 2017.
+The deadline for purchasing tickets is noon on August 14, 2017.
 For additional information regarding the Illinois Shakespeare Festival, visit IllinoisShakes.com.

 Tickets are still available for A Midsummer Night’s Dream and Shakespeare’s Amazing Cymbeline at Ewing Theatre.
 The third production, I Heart Juliet, at Westhoff Theatre is sold out.
 The festival runs from June 30 through Aug.
 12. Tickets are available at Illinois State University’s Center for Performing Arts box office Monday through Friday from noon-4 p.m. or by calling (309) 438-2535 during box office hours.
 Tickets can also be purchased online.
 Single ticket prices range from $12-$49.